Written by Dan Miller

 In understanding the history of jazz trumpet, one must look at how certain players influenced following generations.
 Louis Armstrong to Roy Eldridge, Roy Eldridge to Dizzy Gillespie, Dizzy Gillespie to Fats Navarro, Miles Davis and Kenny Dorham, Fats Navarro to Clifford Brown, Clifford Brown to Lee Morgan and Freddie Hubbard and so on.
 One man who had a profound influence upon his peers was Freddie Webster.

-The aspect of his playing which set him apart from others was his tone.
-He possessed a big, fat, rich sound with a beautiful wide vibrato.
-Few recordings of Webster exist, but what is available truly captures his gorgeous tone.
-Three dates in particular stand out--Sarah Vaughan for Musicraft on May 7, 1946 (available on CD as Musicraft MVSCD-55, MVSCD-57 and MVSCD-61), Frankie Socolow/Bud Powell for Duke on May 2, 1945 (available on LP as Bebop Revisited Vol.6 Xanadu 208) and Jimmy Lunceford's Jubilee Broadcasts from the summer of 1943 (available on LP as Connoisseur Rarities CR-521).
+The aspect of his playing which set him apart from all others was his magnificent tone.
+He possessed a big, fat, burnished sound that crackled with electricity.
+Only a handful of recordings of Webster exist, but what is available truly captures his gorgeous tone.
+Three dates in particular stand out--Sarah Vaughan for Musicraft on May 7, 1946, Frankie Socolow/Bud Powell for Duke on May 2, 1945 and Jimmy Lunceford's Jubilee Broadcasts from the summer of 1943.
 Freddie's playing on these dates ranges from pretty and expressive to swinging and adventurous, and all with that trademark sound.

 The little that is known about Webster suggests that he was a complex character.
 Born in Cleveland, Ohio, in 1917, he grew up with the composer-pianist Tadd Dameron, who was born there in the same year.
 He worked in Chicago and elsewhere in the Midwest before joining up with the touring bands that would eventually take him to both coasts.
 Art Pepper, the Los Angeles alto-saxophonist, toured with him in Benny Carter's band in 1942.
 "Freddie Webster was a nice looking, kind of strange looking, little cat," Pepper says.
 "I had a strong affection for him.
 He was a little man who could back up the little man complex.
 His playing was incredibly beautiful.
 And he always carried an automatic pistol.
 He felt that because he was black and because of his size, somebody was going to push him into a corner and he'd need an equalizer."
 Davis may have responded to Webster's style in more ways than one.
 Pepper's suggestion of Webster's abrasive personality no less than his beautiful trumpet-playing might well have described the Miles Davis of a few years later.